RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

 Looks like always.
-However many thing shave changed!
+However many things have changed!
 For example, all of the traffic between the two pods is now mTLS.
 We can verify this by installing some of the linkerd observability tools.
 Install the linkerd `viz` components:

 ```